Your Guide To Fabric Printing

 Our Fabric Swatch Pack is here to help you make an informed choice to what fabric will work best for each particular project.
 This fabric swatch pack features a fun and vibrant print on each of the fabric samples, to show you how a print will come out against the different surfaces and weaves of each fabric.
 Use this swatch pack to help visualise how our fabrics will work in your home or for your individual project.
 We also offer customisable test print samples of our fabrics, so you can see colour tests of your design before you make your full order.

 When you get your pack in your hands, you can look up each material in our full fabric range list to see the properties, uses and fabric information too.
-Just enter the name or the ref number from the swatch.
+Just enter the name or the reference number located on each individual fabric swatch.

 Into fabrics, sewing and blogging?